Why Develop a Suggested School Route Program?

 - Obey the directions of the Crossing Guard.

-Which are the most important Bicycle Rider’s Rules?
+What are the most important Bicycle Rider’s Rules?

 - Always ride single file and watch for opening car doors.